algorandfoundation/algokit-utils-ts/docs/code/modules/testing.md

 ▸ **algorandFixture**(`fixtureConfig?`): [`AlgorandFixture`](../interfaces/types_testing.AlgorandFixture.md)

 Creates a test fixture for automated testing against Algorand.
-By default it tests against a default LocalNet instance, but you can pass in an algod and indexer if you want to test against, say, TestNet.
+By default it tests against an environment variable specified client if the standard environment variables are specified, otherwise against a default LocalNet instance, but you can pass in an algod, indexer and/or kmd if you want to test against an explicitly defined network.

 **`Example`**